General Terms and Conditions

 • The SHC will reimburse for the required journeys – not the total cost for filling up a tank or any unnecessary journeys.

-• The SHC will not reimburse the following travel costs: car parking (including airport parking), taxis, local buses, The Tube, and any mode of transportation where payment will be via a ‘tap on-tap off’ system.
-Please note, if the Tube is included as part of a pre-purchased train ticket, this will be eligible for reimbursement.
+• The SHC will NOT reimburse the following travel costs: car parking (including airport parking), taxis, local buses and trams, The Tube, and any mode of transportation where payment will be via a ‘tap on-tap off’ system.
+Please note, if the Tube is included as part of a pre-purchased train ticket (such as a travelcard), this will be eligible for reimbursement.

 • Accommodation costs can only be claimed if an overnight stay is required.
 For events located within a reasonable travel distance (i.e. London) accommodation costs will not be reimbursed.